awltux/Godot-TablePager/addons/tablepager/README.md

 * Uses Signals to return data to the application.
 * Example code
   * Example includes basic theme
-* Unit Tests
-  * Install GUT to run a set of basic tests

 # Installation
 Either: